Resistance Is Relational, Not Just Personal

 Why the usual story is too small

-Co-creative TA gives us four lenses for reading the field.
+Four lenses for reading the field

 We-ness